 When the land is only going to be opened up a little at a time instead of all at once, for their protection, it reminded me of the man who is freed of one demon only to have more return because it wasn’t filled with anything else.

-Driving out the inhabitants of the land with hornets, even reminded me of the Book of Revelation, where locusts come with stingers.
-I was picturing the land being cleared to be taken over by God’s people who are going to live with Christ and reign with Him on earth.
+Driving out the inhabitants of the land with hornets even reminded me of the Book of Revelation, where locusts sting.
+I was picturing the land being cleared to be taken over by God’s people who are going to live with Christ and reign with Him on Earth.